ArminJo/arduino-test-compile/README.md

 ```

 ### `sketch-names`
 Comma sepatated list of patterns or filenames (without path) of the sketch(es) to test compile.
 Useful if the sketch is a *.cpp or *.c file or only one sketch in the repository should be compiled.
-If first is a `*` the list must be enclosed in double quotes!<br/>
+If first character is a `*` like in "*.ino" the list must be enclosed in double quotes!<br/>
+The **sketch names to compile are searched in the whole repository** by the command `find . -name "$SKETCH_NAME"` with `.` as the root of the repository, so you do not need to specify the full path.<br/>
+Sketches do not need to be in an example directory.
+This enables **[plain programs](https://github.com/ArminJo/Arduino-Simple-DSO/tree/master) to be test compiled**.<br/>
+Since Arduino requires a sketch to end with .ino and to reside in a directory with the same name as the sketch, if required, the **renaming and directory creation is done internally** to fulfill the requirements of the Arduino IDE.<br/>
 Default is `*.ino`.<br/>
 Environment name for script usage is `ENV_SKETCH_NAMES`.

 ```yaml
 sketch-names: "*.ino,SimpleTouchScreenDSO.cpp"
 ```
-If the sketch is not contained in a directory with the same name as the sketch, this directory will be created internally and the content of the sketch directory will be recursively copied to it.
-This is required by arduino-cli to successful compile a sketch.<br/>
-The sketches to compile are internally searched by the command `find . -name "$SKETCH_NAME"` with `.` as the root of the repository, so you do not need to specify the full path.

 ### `arduino-platform`
 Comma separated list of platform specifies with optional version.
 Useful if you require multiple platforms for your board or a fixed version like `arduino:avr@1.8.2`.<br/>